MischaD/fobadiffusion/README.md

 ### Step 3:

+The next step includes the preliminary masks but this time inpaints the foreground region with the background image.
+The difference image is then saved.

     python ./scripts/sample_background_prelim_masks.py experiments/birds/compute_preliminary_bird_masks_train.py # computes inpainted mask (Step 3)

 ### Segmentation Evaluation
+To evaluate foreground segmentation we take the difference image from Step 3 as ground truth labels and train the model towards segmentation.

     python ./scripts/train_segmentation_refined.py experiments/birds/compute_preliminary_bird_masks_train.py

 # For more details have a look at our paper